Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 560 should in theory be much superior to the Radeon HD 5770 overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 560 should perform much faster than the Radeon HD 5770 in general. (explain)

-Texel RateThe GeForce GTX 560 should be a lot (approximately 33%) more effective at AF than the Radeon HD 5770. (explain)
+Texel RateThe GeForce GTX 560 should be quite a bit (approximately 33%) more effective at anisotropic filtering than the Radeon HD 5770. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison